Prayurawongse: Life

 A month after the Bowring Treaty, Prayurawongse died at his residence near Wat Prayurawongse in modern Thonburi District on 26 April 1855, aged 67.
 His funeral and cremation were held in the manner and ceremonies of royalty at Wat Prayurawongse in October 1855.
 His sons and descendants continued to dominate Siamese politics in the later part of nineteenth century.

 Family and descendants

-Prayurawongse had many wives, in accordance to contemporary social practices.
-His main wife was Lady Chan who was a daughter of Phraya Pollathep Thongin.
-Princess Praphaiwadi (daughter of King Rama I and sister to King Rama II) had given two of her ladies-in-waitings Lady Rod and Lady Inyai to be Prayurawongse's wives.
-Queen Sri Suriyendra had given Lady Peung to be his wife.
-He had total of twenty-four wives and forty-four children.
-His notable sons included;
+Prayurawongse had numerous wives, in accordance with contemporary Siamese social customs.
+His principal wife was Lady Chan, a daughter of Phraya Pollathep Thongin.
+Princess Praphaiwadi (daughter of King Rama I and elder sister of King Rama II) gave two of her ladies-in-waiting, Lady Rod and Lady Inyai, to be his wives.
+Queen Sri Suriyendra likewise presented Lady Peung to him.
+In total, he had twenty-four wives and forty-four children.
+His notable sons included: